shashank15893/wf-dependency-manager/README.md

 # Workflow Dependency Manager

 ## Description
-This app will help you create a graphical visulaisation of all the Workflow/Jobs running in your system.
+This app will help you create a graphical visulaisation of all the Workflow/Jobs running in your system along with downstream dependency.

 Lets assume you have a sample dependency data as attached and you want to visualize the dependency with real time application running status: